-Now, I'm not suggesting that you abandon formal and more in depth interviewing process in place of text interviews because that doesn't make sense.
-But what about using text interviews as the initial step in your process to weed out individuals that wouldn't be a quality fit, so you don't waste time with no-shows or meeting with applicants in person if they don't meet your minimum qualifications?
+Now, I'm not suggesting that you abandon formal and more in-depth interviewing process in place of text interviews because that doesn't make sense.
+But what about using text interviews as the initial step in your process to weed out individuals that wouldn't be a quality fit?
+Text interviews can also help so you don't waste time with no-shows or meeting with applicants in person if they don't meet your minimum qualifications.
 Does that make text interviews a more plausible option?
-Dr. Sullivan seems to think so, and here's why:
+Dr. Sullivan seems to think so text interviews are valuable, and here's why:

 Text interviews save you time.

-The fact that initial text interviews save you time should be a no-brainer.
+The fact that initial text interviews save you time should be a no brainer.
 Especially when you take into consideration the stats shared earlier.
-If a person is almost twice as likely to respond to text messages than a phone call and will respond to texts ten times faster than phone calls, it's easy to build a case for text interviews and see how they save you loads of time in your hiring process.
+If a person is almost twice as likely to respond to text messages than a phone call and will respond to texts 10 times faster than phone calls, it's easy to build a case for text interviews and see how they save you loads of time in your hiring process.

-Text interviews can also be a huge timesaver.
-You can easily eliminate candidates that aren't going to be a good fit.
+Text interviews can also be a huge time saver by easily eliminating candidates that aren't going to be a good fit for your job opening.
 You ascertain based on the information they provide that they're not suited for your position, and then you simply text them that statement and move onto interviewing the next job candidate.